Almond flour, ground almonds, almond meal… Are they all the same? Unfortunately not.

 You could just do that and get an adequate low-carb side dish.
 It might be a bit watery and taste not so great, but at least it will be low-carb.
 Keep reading “How to Make Perfect Cauliflower Mash”

 Traditional breakfasts are carb-fests: cereal, toasted bread, pastries, pancakes… So low-carb breakfast is more of a challenge than other meals.

 This mega round-up of the best low-carb breakfast recipes from around the web is all you need.

 So that you are never out of ideas first thing in the morning.
 Keep reading “Low-Carb Breakfast: 30 Best Recipes”

 Do you miss potatoes on your low-carb diet?

 I used to miss them so much.
 Problem is, they are so versatile.
 So once you cut out potatoes, you also cut out fries, crisps, mash, roast potatoes… Sigh.

 Don’t despair.
 There is another way.

-Potato might be the most popular root vegetable, but it isn’t the only one.
+The potato might be the most popular root vegetable, but it isn’t the only one.

-Its siblings in the root vegetable family are less famous, but taste just as good.
+Its siblings in the root vegetable family are less famous but taste just as good.